uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In September 2013, the paintings returned once again to the Learning Place at the TRC’s British Columbia National Event in Vancouver, and the group made an expression of reconciliation by providing copies of the artwork to the Commission’s Bentwood Box, to become part of the permanent record of the Commission’s work.

-Canada’s public commemoration initiative
+### Canada’s public commemoration initiative

-The Commission takes note of the federal government’s own national commemoration initiative, which was described as an “expression of reconciliation” when it was publicly announced at the Atlantic National Event in 2011.
+The Commission takes note of the federal government’s own national commemoration initiative, which was described as an “expression of reconciliation” when it was publicly<!--x-->
+announced at the Atlantic National Event in 2011.
-It is a specially commissioned stainedglass window entitled Giniigaaniimenaaning or Looking Ahead, designed by Métis artist Christi Belcourt.
+It is a specially commissioned stainedglass window entitled _Giniigaaniimenaaning_ or _Looking Ahead_, designed by Métis artist Christi Belcourt.
 Its two-sided imagery depicts the history of the residential schools, the cultural resilience of Aboriginal peoples, and hope for the future.
 The window was permanently installed in the Centre Block of the federal parliament buildings, and unveiled in a dedication ceremony on November 26, 2012.[^221]
 Putting this window in such a prominent public place helps to make the history and legacy of residential schools more visible to the Canadian public and the world at large, while also acknowledging the federal government’s responsibility in establishing the residential school system.